Black Phantom Tetra

 Foods and Feeding

-Since they are omnivorous the Black Phantom Tetra will generally eat all kinds of live, fresh, and flake foods.
+The Black Phantom Tetras are omnivorous.
+In the wild they feed primarily on worms, small insects, and crustaceans but in the aquarium they will generally eat all kinds of live, fresh, and flake foods.
 To keep a good balance give them a high quality flake food everyday.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.

 • Diet Type: Omnivore